 I was awakened this morning by my furiously barking dog a little earlier than I had planned.
-I ran to the window to see what all the fuss was about…not a garbage truck or a pack of wild dogs roaming the neighborhood, but the TruGreen guy, adding chemicals to my front lawn.
+I ran to the window to see what all the fuss was about…not a garbage truck or a pack of wild dogs roaming the neighborhood, but the TruGreen guy, adding organic crop production fertilizer to my front lawn.

 And i can understand most of the incurred costs of suburban living.
 There are lots of jobs you don’t want to or don’t have the time / skills to do.
 And the time / money factor plays a big role.
 At the end of the day I am pleased to employ somebody else to do my landscaping and clean my gutters.
 And of course I want to make sure my 30 year-old AC system doesn’t blow up / find ways to lower my energy costs in the long run.